Improving your search standing

 Include high-quality pictures of your item

-Upload at least one picture for every listing
+Upload at least one picture for every listing.
+You can add up to 12 pictures for free.

 Take high quality photos that will showcase your items